 “What was I thinking, buying that snowman?”
 I muttered to myself.
 “Obi, hush!
 And Max, cut it out.
 You’re getting the dog all excited!”

 Something caught my eye as our retriever continued to bark.
 There was a stranger, although not in our yard.
-The new neighbor, whom I’d yet to meet, was rolling some fancy grill that had likely cost as much as all the furniture in my living room from his truck, behind the fence and hedge that separated us, and around to the back of his house.
+The new neighbor, whom I’d yet to meet, was rolling some fancy grill, which had likely cost as much as all the furniture in my living room, from his truck, then behind the fence and hedge that separated us, and around to the back of his house.
 He had a lanky build and improbably wide shoulders.
-And a familiarity that made me think of someone… Someone who didn’t bring up entirely pleasant memories.
+He also had a familiarity that made me think of someone… Someone who didn’t bring up entirely pleasant memories.

 It couldn’t be Steve Jorgensen.
 Like Calvin and me, he’d left town after high school.
 In fact, the last time I’d seen Steve he’d been smirking from his spot across the street from the police station as I’d shuffled out with my parents, completely mortified, my shoulders hunched to my ears as I’d tried to hide.
 My friends from Ms. King’s choir group and I had released a few pigs down the high school hallway after our graduation ceremony and gotten caught.
 After that night we’d all gone our separate ways, despite our promise to Ms. King that we’d stick together.

 But back to the man next door.
-He couldn’t be Steve.
-And that meant I needed to shove aside my introverted nature and bring him a plate of gingerbread cookies.
+He couldn’t be Steve which meant I needed to shove aside my introverted nature and bring him a plate of gingerbread cookies.
 Not the burned ones, or the ones where Max had gone nuts with the icing, but the prettier ones that I’d taken some time with.

 The man came back through his side yard, causing Obi to bark again.
-Our new neighbor snugged the zipper of his coat farther up under his chin as he walked, the distance between our houses enough that I couldn’t quite catch his features even from my higher-than-usual vantage point, thanks to the ladder.
+Our new neighbor snugged the zipper of his coat farther up under his chin as he walked.
+Due to the distance between our houses, I couldn’t quite catch his features even from my higher-than-usual vantage point on top of the ladder.

 The man turned as Obi let out another bark, and I caught his familiar blue-eyed gaze.
-I let out a yelp as my foot slipped on the ladder wrung, nearly sending me tumbling.
+I let out a yelp as my foot slipped on the ladder rung, nearly sending me tumbling.

 It was Steve.
 Steve Jorgensen.